Annual percentage rate (APR)

 Annual percentage rate example

-When shopping for a mortgage, it is important to understand that APR is an annualized interest rate that is calculated by taking the base interest rate and adding points, fees and closing costs to the total.
+When shopping for a mortgage, the borrower should understand that APR is an annualized interest rate that is calculated by taking the base interest rate and adding points, fees and closing costs to the total.

-For example, say you have a $320,000 mortgage with a 30-year fixed-rate of 5.5 percent.
-The following fees may be added to the loan:
+For example, Lina has a $320,000 mortgage with a 30-year fixed rate of 5.5 percent.
+The following fees are part the loan:

 - Origination fee: 1 percent ($3,200)